 Some call it a tourist trap, others a haven of local delights.
-Either way, the orh luak found at Hup Kee Fried Oyster Omelette in Newton Circus Food Centre is commendable and costs just $5.
+Either way, the orh luak found at Hup Kee Fried Oyster Omelette in Newton Circus Food Centre is commendable and starts at just $6.
 Their version is crisp and not overly starchy.
 It is also enhanced with the fresh juices of oysters, which have been fried separately.
 Though good plain, their sharp and tangy chilli sauce gives an exciting punch to each bite!

 Address: 500 Clemenceau Avenue North, #01-73, Newton Circus Food Centre, Singapore 229495

 Featured on Makansutra’s list of hawker legends, Ah Chuan Fried Oyster Omelette’s Orh Luak ($5) is not to be missed.
 Think fresh, juicy oysters encased in a dense, yet fluffy omelette with crisp edges.

 As one of the cheapest oyster omelettes around Singapore, it is no one wonder this value-for-money dish made it to the sacred list.
 This stall only opens for a few hours each day though, so be sure to get the opening hours right before you head down!